Cloning over SSH fails with error "Port 22: Network is Unreachable" in Bitbucket Cloud

 is the path to your private SSH key file, this might vary depending on where you store the keys on your machine.
 The corresponding public keys should be added to bitbucket.org as per our Configure SSH documentation.

-After implementing these changes, you should be able to clone from Bitbucket Cloud using SSH without encountering the "port 22: network is unreachable" error.
+After implementing these changes, you can clone from Bitbucket Cloud using SSH without encountering the "port 22: network is unreachable" error.

 Was this helpful?